 server_env and the value is

 stage, we can automatically tag that host in VividCortex with

 To enable, update or create a metrics agent configuration file to include

 merge will add the AWS tags to any other tags you add to a host;

 mirror will overwrite any other VividCortex tags so that the host has the same tags in VividCortex and AWS.
 (No tags in AWS are ever changed by VividCortex.)

 To enable this for your MySQL RDS or PostgreSQL RDS instance, update your

 vc-pgsql-metrics.conf file.
 To enable this for an EC2 instance, update

 vc-os-metrics.conf.
 Note that when applied to an EC2 instance, any databases installed on that host will also be tagged.

-The dashboard shows health and resource consumption of agents during the selected time interval.
+The page shows health and resource consumption of agents during the selected time interval.
 If an agent isn’t healthy, you’ll see a yellow warning icon instead of the green OK circle.
-Check the Events Dashboard if that’s the case, to find more information about the problem.
+Check the Events page if that’s the case, to find more information about the problem.
 Additionally, you can look for issues by viewing the recent log for each agent.
 Click the gear icon on the right side of the page and select how much of the log to fetch.